B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/quick_start.rst

 ............................

-Include all genome assemblies (complete or draft genome assemblies in FASTA format) in a directory and adapt the following template command:
+Include all genome assemblies (complete or draft genome assemblies in FASTA format) in a directory and adapt the following template command (you can also provide a file with the full paths to the input files, one full path per line):

 ::